joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 	day2RemainingWork.setTotalAmount(Duration.getInstance(0, TimeUnit.HOURS));

 	// Remaining days - 8h/day
-	// Note the gap between the end of the first working day and the start of the next working day.
-	// This gives us the split.
 	TimephasedWork remainingWork = new TimephasedWork();
 	remainingWork.setStart(LocalDateTime.of(2024, 3, 6, 8, 0));
 	remainingWork.setFinish(LocalDateTime.of(2024, 3, 11, 17, 0));